willfaught/paige/README.md

 {{< /paige/gallery >}}
 ```

 Inner content: Optional.
 String.
 HTML.
-Must be other invocations of this shortcode.
+Must be other uses of this shortcode.

 Parameters: